LEANNA MAE .ORG

 Picture

-Sinners in need of grace
+We are sinners in need of grace.

-guidance, direction, a compass, a path to follow
+guidance, direction, a compass,

-how to walk
+how to walk,

-a way to live
+a way to live.

 Guide us.